"The U.S. Food and Drug Administration today approved Farydak (panobinostat) for the treatment of patients with multiple myeloma.

 Medical Editor: John P. Cunha, DO, FACOEP

-Lomotil (diphenoxylate and atropine) is used to treat diarrhea.
-Diphenoxylate is an antidiarrheal medication, and atropine is an anticholinergic.
-This medication is available in generic form.
-Common side effects include drowsiness, dizziness, headache, tiredness, blurred vision, dry mouth, and loss of appetite.
+Lomotil (diphenoxylate and atropine) is a combination antidiarrheal medication, and an anticholinergic used to treat diarrhea.
+Lomotil is available in generic form.
+Common side effects of Lomotil include:

 Our Lomotil (diphenoxylate and atropine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.